crdcj/FinLogic/README.md

 ---

-**BrFinance** offers a Pythonic way to generate financial information, in Brazilian currency (BRL) and output in Pandas dataframe format, from data made publicly avaible by the securities market authority in Brazil (CVM)
+**BrFinance** offers a Pythonic/Pandas way to make financial data analysis in Brazilian corporations from data made publicly avaible by the securities market authority in Brazil (CVM).

 ---